vancouverwill/php_algorithms/graphs/graphs.md

 # Depth First Search DFS
 - explores aggressively like a maze, only backtracks when necessary
-- compute topological ordering of a directed acyclic graph //todo explain topological
+- compute topological ordering of a directed acyclic graph //todo explain topological A topological or topsort or topologoical ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u becomes before v in the ordering.
+An example is the vertices of the graph represent the order tasks must be done, and each edge represents one task that must be done before another.
+In this case the topological ordering is the valid sequence of tasks.
 - compute connected components in directed graphs
 - works with a stack data structure LIFO